Marala Headworks: Geography

-Chenab is a 1,086 km long river which originates from Chandra Taal in the Lahul & Spiti District of Himachal Pradesh in India where it is known as Chenab river after the two tributaries Chandra and Bhaga join at Tandi in Lahul & Spiti district and acquires the name Chenab when it enters Jammu and Kashmir, near Kishtwar in India.
-After cutting across the Pir Panjal Range, India it enters the Sialkot District in the Pakistan.
+The Chenab River is a 1,086 km long river which originates from Chandra Taal in the Lahul & Spiti District of Himachal Pradesh in India where it is known as the Chenab River after the two tributaries.
+Chandra and Bhaga, join at Tandi in the Lahul & Spiti district and acquires the name Chenab when it enters Jammu and Kashmir, near Kishtwar in India.
+After cutting across the Pir Panjal Range, it enters the Sialkot District in the Pakistan.
 Here the Marala Barrage was built across the river in 1968 with a maximum discharge of 1.1 million ft³/s (31,000 m³/s).
-Two major water channels originate at the Marala headworks—the Marala ravi link canal and the Upper Chenab Canal.
+Two major water channels originate at the Marala headworks—the Marala-Ravi Link Canal and the Upper Chenab Canal.
 Proposals are under consideration to build Mangla Marala Link Canal to overcome any shortage of water in future.

 Marala Headworks is also a picnic spot, a wildlife sanctuary and an unprotected wetland.